zoefraz/ts-clinic-website/_articles/2020-9-01-newletter.md

 # File only to true means that link will only the file only and not go to a new page
 file_only: true

-file_name: TNC Fall Newsletter 2020.pdf
+file_name: "TNC Fall Newsletter 2020.pdf"

 # Show this entry on the page
 show_status: true